 ASI Students Participate in Undergraduate Research Symposium

-MANHATTAN, Kan. – Ten undergraduate students presented posters during the Kansas State University Animal Sciences and Industry Undergraduate Research Symposium on Monday, Dec.
-12. The symposium hosted at Weber Hall on the K-State campus highlighted the ASI undergraduate research for the fall 2016 semester.
+MANHATTAN, Kan. – Undergraduate students presented posters during the Kansas State University Animal Sciences and Industry Undergraduate Research Symposium on Tuesday, December 11.
+The symposium hosted in Weber Hall on the K-State campus highlighted ASI undergraduate research for the fall 2018 semester.

 Undergraduate research is an opportunity to perform in-depth study, gain transferable skills, develop critical thinking and problem-solving abilities, define academic and professional interests, and form relationships with mentors, professors, and other students.
 The program gives students the opportunity to work with ASI faculty and graduate student mentors on a project that is rewarding and helps them prepare for their next goals.

 Undergraduate research helps students understand the value and constraints of data.
 Whether they go on to graduate school, return to the ranch, or venture into industry, these students will use data every day to make decisions.
 An undergraduate research experience helps them understand how to value that data during the decision-making process and will help make them more successful animal scientists.